nikitadanilov/t2/README.md

 Transportability
 ----------------

-All tests are done on Ubuntu, any Linux version should be all right.
-There is a macos (Darwin) port, but it lacks some features, like asynchronous IO.
+All tests are done on Ubuntu, any Linux version should be all right. t2 compiles on macos (Darwin), but it lacks some features, like asynchronous IO there.

 Limitations
 -----------